microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 ### **Step 5:** Implement Azure Walkthrough CIT

-Let's implement the Azure Walkthrough CIT by declaring our new Azure Function Cobalt Module along with the modules that it depends on.
+Let's implement the Azure Walkthrough CIT by declaring our new Walkthrough Module along with the modules that it depends on.

 1. Navigate to the infra templates directory (i.e. ./infra/templates) and execute the following commands to wire up your new CIT:

     ```bash
-    # Create a directory called "az-walkthrough"
+    # Create a directory called "az-walkthrough-cit"
     mkdir -p ./az-walkthrough-cit
     # Navigate to that directory
     cd az-walkthrough-cit